-LOOKING FORWARD: It's worth noting that Alexandra has a passion for helping those struggling with opiate addiction and her efforts are also focused on a public education initiative aimed at removing the stigma that those struggling with addiction may face.
-The couple's giving is just kicking off but they should be watched carefully in the coming years.
+LOOKING FORWARD: It's worth noting that Alexandra has a passion for helping those struggling with opiate addiction and her efforts are also focused on a public education initiative aimed at removing the stigma associated with with addiction.
+The couple's philanthropy is just kicking off, so they may increase giving in the coming years.

 1 Letterman Drive, Bldg A #4400